-This winter fundraising idea is based on the peer-to-peer fundraising principle.
+This January fundraising idea is based on the peer-to-peer fundraising principle.

 In essence, you would encourage your supporters to commit to an outrageous act in January (like shaving their head, wearing only Christmas jumpers for 30 days, or accepting to get taped up to a wall) and ask their friends and family to donate to make that happen.

 Now, this is not what it seems!
 While organizing a holiday fair, a Christmas market or a meet-up with Santa and the elves is a great winter fundraising idea – this is not what this one is about.